A Graphic Designer needs an excellent Computer specifically targeted at Graphic Design work to make him work fast and stay motivated.

 Solid State Drives have no moving parts anymore and kind of work like flash memory cards or USB memory sticks, just a bit larger and much, much faster.

 Speed is actually the greatest part about SSDs.
 They are a multitude faster than hard drives.

 HDDs might still be cheaper in terms of cost per gigabyte, but SSDs are faster and better in every other aspect.
 They are smaller, shock resistant, have longer durability, have faster read and write speeds in all kinds of workloads and consume less power.

 For your Best Computer for Graphic Design, you should get an SSD with at least 500 GB to get you started.
 You can always get another or switch to a bigger one if you run into space problems.

 I can recommend a Samsung 860 EVO 500 GB SATA SSD.

 That said though, there is something even better in the storage department, even faster than SATA SSDs: The PCI-E (M.2) NVME SSDs.

 PCI Express non-volatile memory-express Solid State Drives.
 This sure is a fancy long name but the features deserve it.

 NVMe SSDs are about 5 times faster than normal SSDs in sequential read and write performance and usually about twice as fast in other more random workloads.
-They are still twice as expensive as normal SATA SSDs but if you work with large project files within the gigabytes more often, a M.2 PCIe NVMe SSD will be a time saver.
+They are still twice as expensive as normal SATA SSDs but if you work with large project files within the gigabytes more often, an M.2 PCIe NVMe SSD (Our NVMe Guide here) will be a time saver.